Urbana's 100 Most Important Buildings

 The list includes many of the historic buildings in our downtown - the library, the county courthouse, and many of the buildings on the 100-block of West Main Street - as well as many of the impressive fraternities and sororities that were typically built prior to World War II in eclectic styles and designed by well-known architects.

-Click here for the full report: Urbana's 100 Most Important Buildings
+Click here for an Interactive Map highlighting Urbana's 100 Most Important Buildings (and Urbana's local and national landmarks).

 The activity, which is the subject of the following webpages, has been financed in part with federal funds from the Department of the Interior, administered by the Illinois Historic Preservation Agency.
 However, the contents and opinions do not necessarily reflect the views or policies of the Department of the Interior nor the Illinois Historic Preservation Agency, nor does the mention of trade names or commercial products constitute endorsement or recommendation by the Department of the Interior nor the Illinois Historic Preservation Agency.